April 1, 2021

 The Complete Guide to Healthcare Administration Degrees

-Healthcare administration is one of the fastest-growing professions in the healthcare field with ample opportunities for those with degrees.
-In fact, the Bureau of Labor Statistics projects the industry will add over 4 million jobs between 2021 and 2022.
+Healthcare administration is one of the fastest-growing professions in the healthcare field, with ample opportunities for those with degrees.
+In fact, the Bureau of Labor Statistics projects the industry will add over 144,700 jobs between 2022 and 2032.

-Fortunately, there are a variety of ways to earn entry-level and advanced degrees in healthcare administration.
+Fortunately, there are several ways to earn entry-level and advanced degrees in healthcare administration.
 With so many available career paths, it’s important to pursue a degree that aligns with your goals.

-This guide will break down the different types of healthcare administration degrees along with their prerequisites, relevant coursework, costs, career opportunities, and study options.
+This guide will break down the different types of healthcare administration degrees, their prerequisites, relevant coursework, costs, career opportunities, and more.
+Read on to find a healthcare administrator degree that suits your dream career.

 Part One Types of Healthcare Administration Degrees